GSA-TTS/identity-handbook/_articles/devops-scripts.md

 ## `salesforce-email-lookup`

-Takes in Salesforce case numbers (escalated from our user support team), and returns the emails associated with those cases
+Takes in Salesforce case numbers (escalated from our user support team), and returns the emails associated with those cases.
+It will also pull the associated user UUIDs for those uses

 - **Note**: Will pop open a browser to log in to SecureAuth, you'll need to have Salesforce access.